kaidong-chr/HW19_Progressive_Budget_Tracker/README.md

 ### Overview
 🔍<br />
-Budget tracking application that works online and offline.
+Progressive Budget tracking application that works online and offline.
+It takes advantage of cache storage to quick loading and as well as local storage (IndexedDB) to keep your data until you are online.

 ### Table of Contents
 📑<br />